 Diphtheria Tetanus Polio (DTP) Vaccination

-The DTP vaccination is a combination vaccine that protects against three serious and potentially life-threatening diseases caused by bacterial and viral infections.
+The DTP vaccination is a combination vaccine that protects against life-threatening diseases caused by bacterial and viral infections.

 What vaccines do I need?